Bruschi die casting BLOG. Stay on top of the Industry

-Beforehand intervening on machine parameters is important to check the correct functionality of it.
+Beforehand intervening on machine parameters it is important to check the correct functionality of it.
 In fact really often porosity issues can be caused by an incorrect or absent machine maintenance.

 Once suppliers have verified the correct machine functionality, they can modify the following elements:

-- Working pressure: increasing working pressure has always positive effects on shrinkage porosity issue, but is important not to exceed machine locking force.
-To increase working pressure is possible to decrease stroke diameter or increase hydraulic pressure.
+- Working pressure: increasing working pressure has always positive effects on shrinkage porosity issue, but it is important not to exceed machine locking force.
+To increase working pressure it is possible to decrease stroke diameter or increase hydraulic pressure.

 Summarizing working pressure and temperature diminish porosity in terms of machines parameters.

-Modifying the mould
+Modifying the mold

-- Feeding channel: if porosities are near injection gate the simplest and most effective way is to modify mould runner in order to slow down feeding channel solidification and increase compressing effect of stroke
+- Feeding channel: if porosities are near injection gate the simplest and most effective way is to modify mold runner in order to slow down feeding channel solidification and increase compressing effect of stroke

 - Cooling system: as for machine the aim is to reach porosities zones in order to cool down casting hotspots